jeremiahsnapp/dev-lxc/README.md

     The platform base container is the first to get created.

+    DevLXC#create_base_platform controls the creation of a platform base container.

-    It is just the chosen OS platform and version (e.g. b-ubuntu-1204).
+    This container provides the chosen OS platform and version (e.g. b-ubuntu-1204).
 	A typical LXC container has minimal packages installed so `dev-lxc` makes sure that the same packages used in Chef's [bento boxes](https://github.com/opscode/bento) are installed to provide a more typical server environment.
 	A few additional packages are also installed.

-    Once this platform base container is created there is rarely a need to delete it or recreate it.
+    Once this platform base container is created there is rarely a need to delete it.

 2. Shared

     The shared base container is the second to get created.

+    DevLXC::ChefServer#create_base_server controls the creation of a shared base container.

-    Common Chef packages such as Chef server, opscode-reporting and opscode-push-jobs-server are installed using `dpkg` or `rpm`.
+    Chef packages that are common to all servers in a Chef cluster, such as Chef server, opscode-reporting and opscode-push-jobs-server are installed using `dpkg` or `rpm`.

     Note the manage package will not be installed at this point since it is not common to all servers (i.e. it does not get installed on backend servers).

+    The name of this base container is built from the names and versions of the Chef packages that get installed which makes this base container easy to be reused by  another cluster that is configured to use the same Chef packages.

     Since no configuration actually happens yet there is rarely a need to delete this container.
-	If another cluster is configured to use the same packages that are installed in this container then time is saved by just cloning this container for the new cluster to use.

 3. Unique

     The unique base container is the last to get created.

+    DevLXC::ChefServer#create controls the creation of a unique base container.

     Each unique Chef server (e.g. standalone, backend or frontend) is created.